Our Middle School consists of 5th–8th grades.

 The Middle School admission process has several steps and two phases.
 We encourage families to begin the process as early as possible so they can ensure that all forms are complete by the deadlines.
 Details about each step follow the list below.

 We would like to invite all applicants to move through every phase of the admissions process, however we typically have a large pool of strong applicants for very few openings.
-For the 2019-2020 school year, we anticipate having 3-4 openings for 5th grade applicants.
 Complete applications are reviewed by the Middle School Admissions Committee.
 The committee takes a number of factors into account when considering applicants for admission including student academic fit, gender balance, and composition of the current class.

 After all of the applications are reviewed, the committee determines how many applicants will move into the next phase of the admissions process depending on the number of anticipated openings.
 All applicants will receive a letter by the end of January with information about the status of their application.
 Students who are not invited to continue the process will no longer be considered for admission.
 Students who are invited to continue the process will attend a full-day shadow day in February and parent meetings will be scheduled.